Homemade Crunchy Garlic Potato Wedges

 - Preheat your oven to 425 degrees F and line two cookie sheets with parchment paper.

 - Wash and slice about 6 potatoes into 1/8th slices.
-That means each piece should be cut in half 3 times.
+This means you should get 8 wedge-shaped slices out of each potato.

 - Lay your potato slices out on your prepared cookie sheets.